commercetools/merchant-center-application-kit/README.md

 After you have defined the `intl` messages in your React components, you should extract those messages into `core.json`.
 This file contains a key-value map of the message `id` and the message value.

-To extract the messages simply run `./scripts/extract-intl.js`.
+To extract the messages simply run `mc-scripts extract-intl [options]`.

 ### Syncing translations with Transifex